Deep-MI/fsqc/README.md

 - Required packages include (among others) the nibabel and skimage package for the core functionality, plus the matplotlib, pandas, and transform3d packages for some optional functions and modules.
 See the `requirements.txt` file for a complete list.
-Use `pip3 install -r requirements.txt` to install these packages.
+Use `pip install -r requirements.txt` to install these packages.

-- If installing the toolbox as a python package or if using the docker image, all required packages will be installed automatically and manual installation as detailed above will not be necessary.
+- If installing the toolbox as a Python package or if using the Docker image, all required packages will be installed automatically and manual installation as detailed above will not be necessary.